 What Does a Pinterest Virtual Assistant Do?

 Pinterest virtual assistants typically offer a variety of Pinterest-related to services to their clients.
-Clients can include bloggers, online business owners, and traditional brick-and-mortar businesses.
+Your clients as a Pinterest VA can include bloggers, online business owners, and traditional brick-and-mortar businesses.
 Any type of business can benefit from having a presence on Pinterest!

 Here are just a few tasks that a Pinterest virtual assistant may be in charge of: